Banner Image: pen-g104861c15 1920

 All are warmly welcome to come along to this study and fellowship group on Paul’s letter to the church in Rome.

-Our next session is this Tuesday, 10th June, 10.30am-12.00pm in the Canterbury Room.
-With coffee and a biscuit we will dig deeper into Romans chapter 7 when we will be looking at “Life under the Law”.
+Our next session is this Tuesday, 24th June, 10.30am-12.00pm in the Canterbury Room.
+With coffee and a biscuit we will dig deeper into Romans 8: 1-17 when we will be looking at “Children of God, led by the Spirit”.
 All welcome!

 VAT on church building repairs.
 Please plead to your MP….